Privacy Policy

 • if you are based outside the UK;

 These transfers are subject to special rules under UK data protection law.
-This means we can only transfer your personal information to a
+This means we can only transfer your personal information to a country or international organisation outside the UK where:

 • the UK Government has issued an ‘adequacy regulation ’ in relation to that country or international organisation; or